bgrando24/llmany/README.md

 # LLMany - A free and open-source LLM response aggregator service

+## License

+LLMany is released under the PolyForm Noncommercial 1.0.0 License.
+You are free to use and modify the code for **non-commercial** purposes.
+Commercial use strictly requires explicit prior permission by the author of this software.

 ## Overview
 LLMany is a web-based service that allows you to send a single text prompt to multiple popular LLMs at the same time.